Last Updated on November 16, 2023

 Stress and Health

-- Because stress affects nutrient absorption, it can start to causing metabolic dysfunction that can slow the metabolism and reduce immunity, leaving you vulnerable to illness and more diseases.
+- Because stress affects nutrient absorption, it can start to cause nutrient imbalances and deficiencies that cause metabolic dysfunction.
+This in turn slows metabolism and reduces immunity, leaving you vulnerable to weight gain, illness, and disease.

 SLEEP TO REDUCE CORTISOL

 Sleep is the best way to metabolize and eliminate stress hormones.
-If you’re already feeling exhausted and fatigue eliminate extracurricular activities that drain you.
+If you’re already feeling exhausted and fatigued eliminate extracurricular activities that drain you.

 Tips to ensure better sleep:

-- Use blue light blocking glasses – Blue light from screens can affect sleep and cause insomnia – I recommend (and have) these Blue Light Blocking Glasses
+- Use blue light-blocking glasses after dark – Blue light from screens can affect sleep and cause insomnia – I recommend (and have) these Blue Light Blocking Glasses

 - Use Melatonin – a little goes a long way!
 Pistachios are also high in melatonin!
 Pop a small handful 3 hours before bed to help you relax.
-I like this brand Melatonin 12 mg Fast Dissolve Tablets, Vegetarian, Non-GMO, Gluten Free
+I like this brand of Melatonin because it also contains Kava.
+It’s also from a reputable, pure, potent, regulated brand.

 - Avoid Alcohol – Although ‘relaxing’ alcohol makes it harder to get the regenerative sleep you need to truly reduce stress.

 Oxytocin breathing releases oxytocin, which is the ‘love hormone’.
 Oxytocin calms the stress response and combats cortisol in the body.
-This technique is best when you’re stuck in a situation where you can’t leave like, work, in traffic, or at an event that’s stressing you out.
+This technique is best when you’re stuck in a situation where you can’t leave.
+For example when you’re at work, on a plane, or stuck at an event that’s stressing you out.

 - I do this 200 times a day : )